James Monroe: Madison administration

 In 1810, Monroe returned to the Virginia House of Delegates and was elected to another term as governor in 1811, but served only four months, as less than two months into his term, Monroe was asked on Madison's behalf if he would be willing to succeed Robert Smith as Secretary of State.
 In April 1811, Madison appointed Monroe to his cabinet as Secretary of State in hopes of shoring up the support of the more radical factions of the Democratic-Republicans.
 Madison also hoped that Monroe, an experienced diplomat with whom he had once been close friends, would improve upon Smith's performance.
 Madison assured Monroe that their differences regarding the Monroe-Pinkney Treaty had been a misunderstanding, and the two resumed their friendship.
 The Senate voted unanimously (30–0) to confirm him.
-On taking office, Monroe hoped to negotiate treaties with the British and French to end the attacks on American merchant ships.
+On taking office, Monroe hoped to negotiate treaties with Britain and France to end their interdiction of American merchant shipping.
 While the French agreed to reduce the attacks and release seized American ships, the British were less receptive to Monroe's demands.
 Monroe had long worked for peace with the British, but he came to favor war with Britain, joining with "war hawks" such as Speaker of the House Henry Clay.
-With the support of Monroe and Clay, Madison asked Congress to declare war upon the British, and Congress complied on June 18, 1812, thus beginning the War of 1812.
+With the support of Monroe and Clay, Madison asked Congress to declare war on the British, and Congress complied on June 18, 1812, thus beginning the War of 1812.

-The war went very badly, and the Madison administration quickly sought peace, but were rejected by the British.
-The U.S. Navy did experience several successes after Monroe convinced Madison to allow the Navy's ships to set sail rather than remaining in port for the duration of the war.
-After the resignation of Secretary of War William Eustis, Madison asked Monroe to serve in dual roles as Secretary of State and Secretary of War, but opposition from the Senate limited Monroe to serving as acting Secretary of War until Brigadier General John Armstrong won Senate confirmation.
-Monroe and Armstrong clashed over war policy, and Armstrong blocked Monroe's hopes of being appointed to lead an invasion of Canada.
+The ensuing war initially went very badly for the Americans, and the Madison administration quickly sought peace, but were rejected by the British.
+The US Navy did experience several successes after Monroe convinced Madison to allow the Navy's ships to set sail rather than remaining in port for the duration of the war.
+After the resignation of Secretary of War William Eustis, Madison asked Monroe to serve in dual roles as Secretary of State and Secretary of War, but opposition from the Senate limited Monroe to serving as acting Secretary of War until Brigadier General John Armstrong Jr. won Senate confirmation.
+Monroe and Armstrong clashed over war policy, and Armstrong blocked Monroe's hopes of being appointed to lead an American invasion of Canada.
 When British warships appeared in the Potomac River estuary in the summer of the same year, Monroe urged that defensive measures be taken for Washington, D.C., and that a military intelligence service should be established to Chesapeake Bay, which Armstrong dismissed as unnecessary.
 Since there was no functioning reconnaissance, Monroe formed his own small cavalry unit and began scouting the bay until the British withdrew from it.
 As the war dragged on, the British offered to begin negotiations in Ghent, and the United States sent a delegation led by John Quincy Adams to conduct negotiations.
 Monroe allowed Adams leeway in setting terms, so long as he ended the hostilities and preserved American neutrality.